meom-group/DCM/DOC/dcm_rt_manual.md

   With this command you will populate the new empty CTL with a valid set of files identical to the ones for \<CONFIG\>-\<CASE\>, but the the correct names.
 Then you need to adjust the namelists, and possibly the xml files.
 > Note that if the CTL where you want to clone is not empty, no cloning will be done (in order to preserve possibly important settings!).

+## Setting up a scalability experiment.
+  It is always very usefull to perform a scalability experiment before running a long simulation, in order to optimize the computer ressources.
+It is also required when you prepare a proposal to computing centers.

+  With DCM, when using DRAKKAR modified code, we know the time (up to ms) when each step starts.
+This allow to easily draw a graph of the progression of the run (number of steps performed vs time).
+In general, if all works smoothly, this graph is almost a perfect straight line, which slope (in stp/min, for instance) is an indicator of the code performance.
+On the other hand, this progression graph is also showing hardware problems very efficiently when they occur.
+Due to the very linear shape of the progression graph, only a short experiment (says 100 steps) is able to tell us the performance of the code for a given domain decomposition, hence number of cores.
+Note that when evalutating the slope (stp/mn) we disregard the first and last 10 steps which are slow due to one-time initialisation or to closing files.
+The slope is evaluated with linear regression (specifig dcmtk tool).

+  In order to make it easy, a special procedure is proposed to set up a scalability experiment.

 ## Appendix
 ### REBUILD_MPP tool:
   In order to compile this rebuild tool (allowing parallel rebuild), the best way is  the following: